h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 There's another great factor when it comes to moving something forward, which is stability.
 You need to take care of your online presence on a daily schedule.
 Not all the time of course, but based on a _schedule_.

-These are **_-schedule and stability-_** the things that actually move your campaign forward.
-So first have a schedule, and then stabilize your daily routines.
+These are **_-schedule and stability-_** the things that actually move your _campaign_ forward.
+So first have a _schedule_, and then _stabilize_ your daily routines.
 Build good habits.
 And of course have some tolerance percentage over your time management based on your personal lifestyle.

+### The Monetizing Plans For CGI Artists